Meet Our Staff

 Grants Coordinator

 Lizzie Coelho became OHF’s full-time Grants Coordinator in January 2025, having served in that role in an interim capacity previously.
 After receiving an undergraduate degree from University of Redlands, Lizzie had the opportunity to spend time in Central America volunteering with children in remote areas as a teacher, learning culture, customs, and Spanish.
 Following her time abroad she attained a master’s degree in social work from the University of Baltimore-Maryland, specializing in management of nonprofit organizations and community relations.
-She and her husband, Bernardo, who is Multi-Unit General Manager of Nutrition, Environmental Services, and HHR at Mt.
-Ascutney Hospital and Health Center, moved to Bridgewater in 2021 to raise their four children.
+She moved to Bridgewater in 2021 to raise her four children.
 Coelho is a member of the joint Woodstock Elementary School and Prosper Valley School Parent Teacher Organization (PTO).
 Additionally, she is a talented athlete, having competed in water polo and swimming while growing up and now playing pickleball competitively in Woodstock and throughout New England.

 Meet Our Board